JJNR-DEV/test-page/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## DatoCMS

+Within the historical data, the titles are some facts collected from Wikipedia while the data itself its just Lorem Ipsum.
+This data is stored in [DatoCMS](https://www.datocms.com/).
+The purpose of this is to explore a real life case in where there is a Content Team in place responsible to create content for the website through a CMS, having in mind SEO.

+The choice of DatoCMS was due to being well recommended to work along side a serverless framework, but also because it provided a chance to explore how a headless CMS works and to explore GraphQL to fetch data.

 ## Getting Started

 To explore the code locally, first clone this repository to your local machine and once you have "cd" into it, run the code with the following command: